Universal finite-size scaling in high-dimensional critical phenomena: Acknowledgements

 \section{Acknowledgements}

 We thank our collaborators on aspects of this work: Tom Hutchcroft, Emmanuel Michta, Romain Panis.
 The work of YL and GS was supported in part by NSERC of Canada.
 YL and GS thank the Isaac Newton Institute for Mathematical Sciences, Cambridge, for support and hospitality during the programme \emph{Stochastic systems for anomalous diffusion}, where work on this paper was undertaken; this work was supported by EPSRC grant EP/R014604/1.
 The work of GS was supported in part by the Clay Mathematics Institute.
 JP thanks the Seoul National University for hospitality during a visit when this work was partially undertaken.
+JP was supported by Basic Science Research Program through the National Research Foundation of Korea funded by the Ministry of Science and ICT (RS2025-00518980).